tommasomoretti/nameless-analytics/CONTRIBUTING.md

-# Contributing to Nameless Analytics
+# Nameless Analytics | Contributing

 Thank you for your interest in contributing to Nameless Analytics!
 We welcome contributions from the community to help make this open-source analytics suite even better.